galterlibrary/invenio-subjects-mesh/README.md

     pipenv run invenio-subjects-mesh

    This will

    1- Download the new list (TODO - For now download it manually and place it in `invenio_subjects_mesh/download/data/`) 2- Read it filtering for topics
    3- Convert terms to InvenioRDM subjects format
-3- Write those to `invenio_subjects_mesh/vocabularies/subjects_mesh.yaml` file
+   4- Write those to `invenio_subjects_mesh/vocabularies/subjects_mesh.yaml` file

-Finally, when you are happy with the list:

-2- Bump the version in `invenio_subjects_mesh/version.py` and release it.
+2- When you are happy with the list, bump the version in `invenio_subjects_mesh/version.py` and release it.

 **Note**